BY OUR PLATFORMS

 15 December 2016

-Source: EU SCIENCE HUB - The European Commission's science and knowledge service
+Source: EU news HUB - The European Commission's news and knowledge service

 The JRC's EU Reference Laboratory for Alternatives to Animal Testing (EURL ECVAM) has contributed to a recently published overview of different approaches that are now available for ecotoxicologists and risk assessors to evaluate potentially hazardous chemicals and minimize the use of vertebrates in ecotoxicity tests.